 The City of Toronto has implemented its own mandatory vaccine policy for all city employees including healthcare workers.
 The policy was first unveiled on August 26 and all staff were required to report their vaccination status as of September 17.

-Martyn also recounted how students being sent for clinical experience by colleges are not being allowed to observe patients in the back of an ambulance due to extensive COVID-19 screenings of patients.
+Martyn also recounted how students being sent for clinical experience by colleges are not being allowed to observe some patients in the back of an ambulance due to extensive COVID-19 screenings of patients.
 While some patients can be seen by students, Martyn noted that most 911 calls resulted in a failed screening.